 Wherever you get your news refuse to read stories that are steeped in hate.
 Ignore stories about extremely polarizing figures such as the Trump family, Vladimir Putin, Marjorie Taylor Greene, the Proud Boys, unless you determine it is in your best interests to read these stories.
 (Why would that be?)
 Your adrenal glands will thank you!

 Also avoid stories that include lurid details about tragedy and loss.
 It is enough to know the facts of the story without watching the video.
 Similarly, you do not have to read every scary story about the pandemic or about some aspect of climate change.
-Figure out just what you need to know, such as what are the current COVID guidelines for my state and vicinity and leave the gory details alone.
+Figure out just what you need to know, such as what are the current COVID guidelines for your state and vicinity and leave the gory details alone.

 Buy a print newspaper once a week and enjoy the difference this mode of news delivery makes to your experience.